wmcbrine/wmcbrine.github.io/tivo/HMO.md

 This optional parameter supplies the URL of the item that should precede (or follow) the first (or last) item described in the meta-data, if possible.
-This item is known as the "anchor" and its exact meaning depends on the value of the ItemCount parameter (described in section 4.4.4.4).
+This item is known as the "anchor" and its exact meaning depends on the value of the ItemCount parameter (described in [section 4.4.4.6]).

     http://{machine}/TiVoConnect?Command=QueryContainer&AnchorItem={url}